kiwi0fruit/ultimate-question/README.md

    And sadly I have not moved far to this goal.
 I'm still in the situation of "I feel like the answer the this grand question can be obtained this particular way".

-### (On computability)
+### (On theory of computation)

-   The only connection to computability is that individuals in the model to build presumably should incorporate recursive algorithms that change the environment (that is presumably the other individuals).
+   The only connection to theory of computation is that individuals in the model to build presumably should incorporate recursive algorithms that change the environment (that is presumably the other individuals).
 I tried to imagine lambda functions or primitive recursive functions as basic ontological atoms (to incorporate to graph-like space) but failed miserably.

 ### (Update 2)